 A toilet is a cornerstone of modern sanitation systems.
 Safely disposing human waste protects you from a plethora of diseases, bacteria, and pathogens.
 It is unfortunately too easy to take toilets for granted, however.
 Only once the toilet stops working do we stop and consider the inner workings of it.
 Your friends at Neighborhood Plumbing enjoy sharing knowledge and this article has the details to help you make sense of how that toilet works.
-You can call Neighborhood Plumbing if you have any specific questions or need a certified plumber’s assistance.
+You can call Neighborhood Plumbing if you have any specific questions or need a reliable plumber’s assistance.

 Common Components of the Toilet